exusiaiwei/area-python-learning/README.md

 In addition, for some simple coding exercises, I have placed them in the **'practical_code'** folder.
 Here, you can find my practical projects and exercises as I learn Python.

+These notes are based on the book 'A Byte of Python' by Swaroop C H, which is licensed under the CC BY-SA 3.0 license.

+Unless otherwise stated, the notes are released under the [CC BY-SA 4.0](LICENSE) license.

 ## Installation

 Since this is just a repository for showcasing and documenting code learning, no installation is required.